781flyingdutchman/background_downloader/docs/URI.md

 ### iOS

 Similar to Android, setting `persistedUriPermission` to `true` registers the URI with the OS, allowing it to be stored and used later.
 On iOS, these persistent URIs (also called URL bookmarks) have a special `urlbookmark://` scheme.
-URIs with this scheme can be used with the `uri` methods and the URI based upload and download tasks, but if you need to directly access the file referenced by the bookmark URI you must "activate" it using the `activateUri()` method.
+URIs with this scheme can be used with the `uri` methods and the URI based upload and download tasks, but if you need to directly access the file referenced by the bookmark URI you must "activate" it using the `activate()` method.
 This method will return a new, usable `file://` URI for that session.

 ## Platform-Specific Considerations